junland/sled/README.md

 * Tries to adhere to the 12 factor application paradigm.

 * TLS Enabled.
 (Make sure to generate your key and cert.)

+* Documentation template (With a openAPI template for documenting your API)

 ## Getting started